SAP/spartacus-docs/_pages/dev/css-architecture.md

 ## Component Styles

 Spartacus consists of a large number of components that can be used by customers to build their storefront experience.
-While commerce becomes a comodity, styling is by default opiniated.
+While commerce becomes a commodity, styling is by default opinionated.
 Not only the colors and fonts, but also the real estate of components as well as backgrounds, lines, etc.

 Whatever Spartacus delivers, it will _not_ represent the customers brand/corporate identity.
 To this reason, Spartacus intends to be highly flexible, so that component styles can be skipped entirely or extended by customers.

 Since Spartacus components are built and distributed in libraries, component styles cannot be used.
 These styles would be pre-processed and baked into the component library.
-This means that the CSS rules would not be optional, nor would they be easily customizabe.
+This means that the CSS rules would not be optional, nor would they be easily customizable.

 Instead, component styles have been delivered optionally in the styles library.
-Customers can use those styles, extend them or competely skip them and build the CSS rules from skratch.
+Customers can use those styles, extend them or completely skip them and build the CSS rules from scratch.
 The `contract` between the style library and the component library is done through the (unique) component selector.

 ### Placeholder selectors

 To make the css rules provided in the style library completely optional, the styles are wrapped in so-called _placeholder_ selectors.
 Placeholder selectors are a sass technique that start with a percentage, for example `%cx-mini-cart`.
-Placeholder selectors are not added to the final CSS, they need to be explicetly extended to end up in the final CSS.
+Placeholder selectors are not added to the final CSS, they need to be explicitly extended to end up in the final CSS.

-The follpowing snippet provides an example of a component style, using placeholder selector.
+The following snippet provides an example of a component style, using placeholder selector.

 ```scss
 %cx-link {